benkitia/amabot/README.md

 Run a!help to get a list of commands, they're all self-explanatory.

-For support, join the [Waffle Development Discord Guild](https://discord.com/invite/zrBqN2v) or email support@waffledev.xyz
+For support, join [my Discord Guild](https://discord.com/invite/zrBqN2v) or email support@bensonkitia.me

 ## Contributing

 I encourage community contributions!
 I'll merge any helpful pull requests Use [this](http://www.contribution-guide.org/) as a guide

-Copyright © 2020 Waffle Development
+Copyright © 2020 Benson Kitia